Aliases for ADH7 Gene

 GeneCards Summary for ADH7 Gene

 ADH7 (Alcohol Dehydrogenase 7 (Class IV), Mu Or Sigma Polypeptide) is a Protein Coding gene.
-Diseases associated with ADH7 include gastritis and atrophic gastritis.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include retinol dehydrogenase activity and alcohol dehydrogenase (NAD) activity.
-An important paralog of this gene is ADH6.
+Diseases associated with ADH7 include Atrophic Gastritis and Alcohol Dependence.
+Among its related pathways are Phenylalanine metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and retinol binding.
+An important paralog of this gene is ADH1A.

 UniProtKB/Swiss-Prot for ADH7 Gene